Talk coffee to me, baby.

 Coffee is definitely my beverage of choice.
 I wake up thinking about coffee.
-I think about coffee all day.
-I am highly susceptible to any type of coffee marketing.
+I think about coffee while I’m drinking my coffee.
 I drink a lot of coffee.
 I love coffee.

 But, a strong coffee addiction isn’t cheap.
-Those little cups of joy add up quick – particularly when you’re a coffee snob and won’t drink it black.
+Those little cups of joy add up quick – particularly when you’re a coffee snob and don’t drink it black.

-That’s why – out of sheer necessity – it was time to perfect my coffee-from-home game.
-And, it needed to be good if it was going to survive – because that little green siren calls to me.
+That’s why – out of sheer necessity – it was time to perfect my coffee-at-home game.
+And, it needed to be good if it was going to survive – because that green siren calls to me.

 1. Coffee bags leaking or breaking (i.e., poor quality, too thin…)